 If a FID is scheduled, all staff and parents/guardians will be notified through a phone call and/ or email from the District's mass notification system, School Messenger.
-Students may leave school with their assignments if advanced notice was given and will be assigned and completed through Canvas using a school-issued Chromebook and/ or paper/ pencil assignments.
+Students may leave school with their assignments if advanced notice was given and will be assigned and completed through Canvas using a school-issued Chromebook and/ or paper/pencil assignments.
 Completed assignments will be used as proof of attendance and must be submitted through Canvas the day of the FID.
+Paper/pencil assignments must be submitted upon return to school in order to be calculated for attendance on the day of the FID.

-WILLIAMSBURG COMMUNITY SCHOOL DISTRICT SCHOOL CALENDAR 2023-24
+WILLIAMSBURG COMMUNITY SCHOOL DISTRICT SCHOOL CALENDAR

-AUGUST 2023
+AUGUST 2024

-M M T W TH F
+M T W TH F

-1 2 3 4
+1 2

-7 8 9 10 11
+5 6 7 8 .
+9

-14 15 O 16 O 17 O 18
+12 13 14 15 16

-21 22 23 24 25
+O 19 O 20 O 21 22 23

-28 29 30 31
+26 27 28 29 30